 They were married in 2012.
 In their time together, they have collaborated on several book projects under their own non-profit publishing company Happy Crab Press, as well as other writing and photographic ventures, now including The North Forty News, a publication that they both love and are glad to now be a part of.

-Blaine Howerton is an award winning program creator and Producer, Publisher, and News photojournalist.
-His mission is to create and communicate compelling stories, and to provide a vehicle for award winning story telling.
-How he’s gone about achieving this mission has taken many forms over the years.
+Blaine Howerton is an award-winning program creator and producer, and news photojournalist.
+His mission is to create and communicate compelling stories, and to provide a vehicle for storytelling.

-As President of the Regional Emmy Awards (Heartland Chapter), Producer of Regional Emmy Shows around the country, and on the Trustee (Governing) Board of the National Academy of Television Arts and Sciences, Howerton strives for recognizing the quality of Professionalism in the Television and Media Industries.
+Blaine Howerton is President of the Regional Emmy Awards (Heartland Chapter) and serves on the Governing Board of the National Academy of Television Arts and Sciences.
+He lives in Fort Collins, Colo. with his wife and two sons.

 Libby James has been a freelance writer for North Forty News for more than a decade.
 She especially enjoys getting up into the mountain communities and writing features about people.
 She has been a freelancer for Triangle Review, former weekly in Fort Collins, editor for an older version of Fort Collins Magazine and also for Greeley Style Magazine.
 She has written two middle grade novels and text for a picture book Muffin Magic.
 White Shadow is her first venture into adult historical fiction.
 I guess she must like having homework.
 When she’s not writing, she makes notecards from used teabags and runs in an incredibly small age group.
 She has four children and twelve grandchildren.
 Some of them run and some of them write.
 None of them are interested in used tea bags.